Twins vs. Mariners Player Props Betting Odds

-Carlos Correa and Julio Rodriguez are two of the top players with prop bets on the table when the Minnesota Twins and the Seattle Mariners meet at Target Field on Monday (first pitch at 7:40 PM ET).
+Player props can be found for Carlos Correa and Julio Rodriguez, among others, when the Minnesota Twins host the Seattle Mariners at Target Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with BetMGM!